SpudGunMan/meshing-around/README.md

 ### Radio Frequency Monitoring
 - **SNR RF Activity Alerts**: Monitor a radio frequency and get alerts when high SNR RF activity is detected.
 - **Hamlib Integration**: Use Hamlib (rigctld) to watch the S meter on a connected radio.

+### File Monitor Alerts
+- **File Mon**: Monitor a flat file for changes, brodcast the contents of the message to mesh group.
+This could be used to monitor NOAA OTA EAS System and offgrid send these alerts or any others to the mesh.

 ### Data Reporting
 - **HTML Generator**: Visualize bot traffic and data flows with a built-in HTML generator for [data reporting](logs/README.md).